 These first two duties and obligations of the Sheriff are accomplished by the Judicial Process Division which is primarily made up of the criminal process and the civil process sections.

-The Civil Process section is supported by seven full-time deputies, two part-time deputies in the field and three clerical personnel in the office that process 1700 plus subpoenas, summons, writs, domestic violence injunctions and other civil papers per month.
+The Civil Process section is supported by six full-time deputies, one full-time civilian process server and one part-time special process server in the field and three clerical personnel in the office that process 1000 plus subpoenas, summons, writs, domestic violence injunctions and other civil papers per month.
 Civil paperwork can be picked up/served at the Civil Process Office, Courthouse Annex in Shalimar or the North District Office in Crestview.

 NOTE* Effective January 1, 2007 the Sheriff’s Office will no longer mail a Sheriff’s Return Of Service to the plaintiff without a stamped self addressed envelope.